K-PaaS/application-platform-guide-eng/install/service/glusterfs.md

 [SERVICE_INSTANCE] : Name of the service instance to create
 ```

-- If there is a service you want on the Marketplace, apply for a service (Provision).
+- If there is a service you want on the Marketplace, request for a service (Provision).

 > $ cf create-service glusterfs glusterfs-1000Mb glusterfs-service-instance
 ```